 9. Let other women know they are brilliant.

 Let them know what kind of brilliance you see, and why it’s so special.

-Let them know that they are ready and encourage them to Lead Like a Woman too!
+Let them know that they are ready and encourage them to own their brilliance and share it too!

 Until next time,